-Finally, this model was demonstrated on hand grabbing.
-In this case 9 markers were placed on the hand to track the index and thumb fingers using a monocular camera as in Fig. 10.
+Finally, this model was demonstrated on hand grasping.
+In this case 9 markers were placed on the hand to track the index and thumb fingers using a monocular camera as in Figure 10.
 The 2D positions of the markers were recorded at a rate of 8.5 frames per second from a camera looking over a table.
 The objects to be grabbed are placed over the table and they vary by both size and orientation.
-The size ranged from 4 to 12 cm and orientation ranged from 0 to 60 degrees as depicted in Fig. 11 and 12.
-The tracker recorded 350 grabbing samples of which 280 was used for training the DCS and 70 for testing.
+The size ranged from 4 to 12 cm and orientation ranged from 0 to 60 degrees as depicted in Figure 11 and 12.
+The tracker recorded 350 grasping samples of which 280 was used for training the DCS and 70 for testing.
 The DCS learned the variation of movement with 95 neurons and PCA reduced the dimension from 600 to just 23.
-The first two modes characterize variation of scale and orientation as shown in Fig. 10.
-Fig. 11 and 12 depict an example comparison between grabbing movement generated by the DCS and an actual sample.
-Below we used two measures that characterize well grabbing: distance between the tips of the index finger and the thumb and the direction of the index finger's tip with respect the the direction of the arm.
+The first two modes characterize variation of scale and orientation as shown in Figure 10.
+Figure 11 and 12 depict an example comparison between grasping movement generated by the DCS and an actual sample.
+Below we used two measures that characterize well grasping: distance between the tips of the index finger and the thumb and the direction of the index finger's tip with respect the the direction of the arm.
 We see that the DCS and sample profiles look very similar.
-In general, the model's root mean square error for the first measure was 18 pixels for a 800×600 images and 8.5° for the second measure.
+In general, the model's root mean square error for the first measure was 18 pixels for a $800 \times 600$ images and $8.5^{\circ}$ for the second measure.
+Training the DCS takes only a few seconds for all the movement classes presented.

 After presenting the experiments for movement generation, we demonstrate some results for movement transfer.
-Fig. 13 shows a 2D human trajectory that a robot has to learn.
-The markers () are the constraints which represents the start and end position that the robot must maintain.
+Figure 13 shows a 2D human trajectory that a robot has to learn.
+The end markers (shown as (\)) in the figure are the constraints which represents the start and end position that the robot must maintain.
 The discrete cosine transform uses 8 coefficients: 4 for the x dimension and 4 for the y dimension.
-The algorithm

-Fig. 10.
-The first two variation modes of grabbing.

-Fig. 11.
-Comparison between DCS and and a grabbing movement for a 4 cm object at 60° with respect to the hand.

-Fig. 12.
-Comparison between DCS and and a grabbing movement for a 12 cm object at 0° .

-was able to learn the nearest trajectory after about 2000 itarations.
+The algorithm was able to learn the nearest trajectory after about 2000 iterations.
 The QDCS was set to an upper bound of 200 neurons.
 The algorithm selects a random action about 10% of the time and the action of maximum Q value the rest of the time.
+This shows

+Figure 10: The first two variation modes of grasping.

+Figure 11: Comparison between DCS and and a grasping movement for a 4 cm object at 60° with respect to the hand.

+Figure 12: Comparison between DCS and and a grasping movement for a 12 cm object at 0°.

-This shows that the algorithm is able to learn in a reasonable time a trajectory because the human motion and the constraints act as strong priors to guide the low dimensional frequency representation of trajectories.
+that the algorithm is able to learn in a reasonable time a trajectory because the human motion and the constraints act as strong priors to guide the low dimensional frequency representation of trajectories.
 Adapting to more constraints is left as future work.